 The libraries at the MIC Limerick and Thurles campuses are a hive of activity during the academic year with students studying, researching and using the multiple resources available to them.
-Library staff members provide training throughout the year and are on hand at all times to assist with borrowing and other common queries.
+Library staff members provide training throughout the year and are on hand at all times to assist with borrowing and other queries.

 MIC Thurles Library